 As an additional question the voters were asked which song they would prefer to be played as the de facto national anthem (in place of 'God Save the Queen').
 Voting on this question was not compulsory.

 Since the 1977 amendment, voters of the Northern Territory and Australian Capital Territory are eligible to vote in referendums.
 Territory votes are counted towards the national total but the territories do not count as states for the purpose of the requirement for a majority of states.

 Northern Territory referendums

-The Northern Territory Legislative Assembly passed referendum legislation in 1998:
+The Northern Territory Legislative Assembly passed the following referendum legislation in 1998.

-This legislation allows for the conduct of a referendum only for or in relation to a matter specified under section 35 of the Northern Territory (Self-Government) Act 1978 of the Commonwealth, which refers to ‘the matters in respect of which the Ministers of the Territory are to have executive authority’.
+This legislation allows for the conduct of a referendum only for, or in relation to, a matter specified under section 35 of the Northern Territory (Self-Government) Act (Cth), which refers to ‘the matters in respect of which the ministers of the Territory are to have executive authority’.